hyperionxt/social-network-API/README.md

 ## How to install

-1. Create a cluster in your [MongoDb Atlas](https://www.mongodb.com/atlas/database) project.

-2. Type ``$ npm i `` in root path to get all dependencies from packge.json.
+1. Type ``$ npm i `` in root path to get all dependencies from packge.json.

+2. Create a cluster in your [MongoDB Atlas](https://www.mongodb.com/atlas/database) project.

+3. Create an account in [Cloudinary](https://cloudinary.com/) service.

-3. Enviroments variables
+4. Enviroments variables

       create a .env file in the root path and inside define 8 variables: